mcook0/Funnel-analysis-retail/README.md

 ---

+## Executive Summary

+Using Excel and Power BI, I analyzed order and product data from an e-commerce business and built a dashboard to track orders through the fulfillment funnel.
+After identifying that the largest revenue opportunities are to reduce the 29% order drop-off rate from returns and cancellations, and to grow underperforming categories beyond Electronics, I recommend that the business team implements a few adjustments that will lead to higher revenue and stronger margins:

+1. Investigate and fix the root causes of returns and cancellations
+2. Launch mid-year promotional campaigns to reduce December dependency
+3. Invest in Clothing and Home & Kitchen to reduce category concentration risk

 ## Business problem

 An e-commerce business was seeing steady order volume but shrinking margins.
 Leadership needed to understand whether the problem was in acquisition, fulfillment, product mix, or customer behavior — and where to focus first to stop the revenue leak.

+**How can the business recover lost revenue and build a more resilient order funnel without increasing customer acquisition costs?**

 ---